newnorth-navigation/.github/profile/README.md

 ## NewNorth - Novelty Navigation Tool

 This organization is a collection of repositories dedicated to the NewNorth Project.
 The NewNorth project is dedicated to building a wrist-mounted compass which can be used for unique navigation.
-The device is intended as a novelty item but one which retains some usefulness.
+The device is intended as a novelty item but one which retains some usefulness and provides a quality experience.

+### FAQ

 Q: Why would someone purchase this item?
-A: For the same reason one would purchase a compass in the modern day, fun.
+*A: For the same reason one would purchase a compass in the modern day, fun.*

+Q: How much will this item cost?
+*A: Expected to range from $60 to $100*

+Q: When will the project be complete?
+*A: Deadline is end of July 2026*
 <!--

 **Here are some ideas to get you started:**